nylas/sync-engine/README.md

 ### Install from source

-Here's how to set up a development environment:
+Here's how to set up a development environment running on your local machine:

 1. [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads)